Skip to main content

 The Deeper Philosophy

-“The cloud industrial complex has convinced everyone that running servers is impossibly hard.
+Beyond the economics, DHH’s cloud exit represents a broader philosophy.
+He’s been vocal about what he calls the “merchants of complexity,” saying: “The cloud industrial complex has convinced everyone that running servers is impossibly hard.
 It’s not.
 We did it for decades before AWS existed.”

-“The internet was designed to be distributed.
+There’s an ownership argument too.
+“When AWS goes down, half the internet goes with it,” he points out.
+He’s similarly blunt about concentration risk: “The internet was designed to be distributed.
 Having it all run on three companies’ computers is antithetical to its founding vision.”

 The Hybrid Reality

-But the big win was replacing S3 with PureStorage for their primary object storage needs—proving that even “cloud-native” services like S3 can be successfully replaced with on-premise alternatives.
+But the big win was replacing S3 with PureStorage for their primary object storage needs, proving that even “cloud-native” services like S3 can be successfully replaced with on-premise alternatives.

-As DHH notes: “Use the cloud like a credit card—strategically, not as your primary checking account.”
+As DHH notes: “Use the cloud like a credit card: strategically, not as your primary checking account.”

 Lessons for the Industry